 What are the best soundbars?

-Here are all of the best soundbars you can buy right now.
+Here's our full list of the best soundbars on sale right now.

 The best soundbars you can buy today